Cultural Academy for the Arts and Sciences (18K629)

 Teachers with more than 3 years of experience: 55%

-Other Features: 10th Grade Seats Available, College Trips, Community School, Community Service Expected, CRMYA School, Internship Expected, Internships Available, Orientation, Program(s) with 1 SWD Applicant Per Seat, Saturday Programs, Student Parent Orientation, Summer Orientation, Summer Session, Weekend Programs
+Other Features: 10th Grade Seats Available, College Courses Offered, College Courses On Site, College Trips, Community School, Community Service Expected, CRMYA School, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, Internship Expected, Internships Available, Orientation, Paid Apprenticeships, Paid Internships, Program(s) with 1 GE Applicant Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Saturday Programs, Student Parent Orientation, Summer Orientation, Summer Session, Weekend Programs

 School Features: